 First, congratulations on making it this far—this means you’re almost done!
 But before you breathe that big sigh of relief, we need just a few more things from you.

-If you have fewer than 30 graded transferable semester hours of college coursework when you apply, you can choose to submit official ACT or SAT scores if you feel they will add value to your application.
+- Test Scores.
+If you have fewer than 36 graded, transferable semester hours of college coursework when you apply, you can choose to submit official ACT or SAT scores if you feel they will add value to your application.
 Scores must be sent directly from the testing agency and dated within five years of your enrollment at UIUC.

 Checking Your Application Status